Skip to main content

 4.1 On the FABRICA project

-In 2008, a group of historical musicologists from the Université de Toulouse, ethnomusicologists from the Universitat Autònoma de Barcelona, and professional musicians from Ensemble Gilles Binchois established the FABRICA project, under the direction of Philippe Canguilhem.
+In 2008, a collaborative research initiative involving historical musicologists from the Université de Toulouse, ethnomusicologists from the Universitat Autònoma de Barcelona, and professional musicians from Ensemble Gilles Binchois was established under the direction of Philippe Canguilhem as the FABRICA project.
 From its inception, the project has focused on polyphonic practices connected to plainchant in Western Europe.

-Its first major outcome was the study, transcription, and translation of a manuscript treatise on improvised counterpoint preserved in Paris, Bibliothèque nationale de France, Esp.
-219, written by Vicente Lusitano ca. 1550.
+One of its principal outcomes was the study, transcription, and translation of a manuscript treatise on improvised counterpoint preserved in Paris, Bibliothèque nationale de France (F-Pn Esp.
+219), attributed to Vicente Lusitano and dating from around 1550.
 This work laid the foundations for subsequent scholarship on Lusitano’s treatise and its place within Renaissance improvisatory practice.

 Further reading